agsheves/riskbot/README.md

-# The Riskbot Project
+# The AIRMS Project
-A project to build an interactive risk manager using desktop tools assisted by LLMS and agents.
+A project to build an interactive risk manager (AI risk management system) using desktop tools assisted by LLMS and agents.
 The intent is to provide on-demand data and support for risk managers.
 Capabilities must include:

 - [x] **RAT** General guidance on risk and crisis management to answer theoretical queries or questions *(Compelted as stand-alone bot)*
 - [x] **OX** A risk assessment assistant to help assess the risks associated with threats *(build - DCDR.io)*